GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/getdata.rst

 All the data needed for this tutorial is provided in the data package, ``GMOSIFU_Tutorial.tar.gz`` available for download at:

+???

    `<http://www.gemini.edu/blah/blah/GMOSIFU_Tutorial.tar.gz>`_

-See the last section of the Installation chapter for details.
+See the last section of the Installation chapter, :ref:`install-data-label`, for details.